Sustainability | SocietyRespect for Human Rights

 Initiatives for Prevention and Reduction of Human Rights Risks

 In 2020, TDK joined the Responsible Business Alliance (RBA), an organization which is dedicated to improving social, environmental and ethical conditions in the global supply chains.
-TDK utilizes the RBA code of conduct as the standard to promote our CSR activities in manufacturing sites.
-For the prioritized human rights key themes described above, we conduct activities to prevent and reduce risks in alliance with the RBA's code of conduct, assessment items and audit frameworks.
+TDK utilizes the RBA Code of Conduct as the standard to promote our CSR activities at manufacturing sites.
+To prioritize the human rights key themes described above, we conduct activities to prevent and reduce risks in alliance with the RBA’s Code of Conduct, assessment items and audit frameworks.

 The details are as follows.